The Genesis Creation Narratives: Theology, Science, and Hermeneutical Approaches

 Introduction

-This article examines the Genesis creation narratives in their ancient Near Eastern context, surveys the major hermeneutical approaches, and considers the theological themes that remain central to Christian faith regardless of one's position on the age of the earth or the mechanism of creation.
+This article examines the Genesis creation narratives in their ancient Near Eastern context, surveys the major hermeneutical approaches that have emerged since the 19th century, and identifies the theological themes that remain central to Christian faith regardless of one's position on the age of the earth or the mechanism of creation.
+My thesis: the creation narratives are primarily theological texts that proclaim God as Creator, humanity as image-bearer, and creation as the theater of divine glory—truths that transcend the science-faith debate and call us to worship, stewardship, and faithful representation of the Creator.

 Biblical Foundation